uclamii/CRRT/README.md

 bash ./run_demo.sh
 ```

 Expected output will be 5 folders at '--local-log-path': 4 training/tuning, and 1 evaluation.
 The evaluation should output metric plots demonstrating 0.5 AUROC performance on this dummy dataset.
+Some errors (such as feature importance for LightGBM) may appear, due to the data being completely random.
+The script, however, should still run to completion.

 ## Data
 Real data should be handled with care in a secure environment.
 The de-identified EHR data are available from the corresponding author upon reasonable request.